kite03/echoac-poc/README.md

 ## Remediations
-From reading the code, it's clear that the developers responsible have a knowledge about securing drivers that is critically close to zero.
-As such, we recommend the following articles from Microsoft's blog, detailing how to secure and validate IOCTL requests, and securing your driver.
+From reading the code, it's clear that the developers responsible have knowledge about securing drivers that is critically close to zero.
+As such, we recommend the following articles from Microsoft's blog, detailing how to secure and validate IOCTL requests, and how to secure your driver.
 - https://learn.microsoft.com/en-us/windows-hardware/drivers/portable/access-control
 - https://learn.microsoft.com/en-us/windows-hardware/drivers/driversecurity/windows-security-model